-Our Title I status affords us the opportunity to have a parent involvement specialist who focuses on recruiting parents as volunteers.
-A variety of activities for parents have been implemented throughout the year which includes: monthly parent meetings, nutrition classes, technology lessons, parent conferences, and other activities to get the parents involved.
+Our Title I status affords us the opportunity to have our Guidance Counselor recruit parents as volunteers while providing them with a variety of activities throughout the school year.
+This includes monthly parent meetings, nutrition classes, technology lessons, parent conferences, and other activities to get the parents involved.

-Title I money is also used for after school tutorials, professional development and additional materials/resources for students and teachers.
+Title I money is also used to fund after-school tutorials, staff development, and additional materials/resources for students and teachers.

-Our campus instructional coaches consistently provide teachers with instructional coaching, while providing pull-outs throughout the school year for students who are at-risk of failing.
+Our Campus Instructional Coaches (CICs) consistently provide teachers with instructional coaching and resources, while providing pull-outs throughout the school year for students who are at risk of failing.